Charlottesville Fraud & Misrepresentation Attorneys

 - With the Plaintiff’s reasonable reliance; and

 Each element has its own particularities.
 But the essence of a fraud claim is that someone intentionally misrepresented the truth to you and, when you reasonably relied upon the misrepresentation, you were harmed.
-Certain types of fraud can occur even if the intention is not knowing – if a person mistakenly misrepresents a fact, a separate claim of negligent misrepresentation or constructive fraud may have occurred.
+As Charlottesville Fraud Attorneys may tell you, there are certain types of fraud that can occur even if the intention is not knowing – if a person mistakenly misrepresents a fact, a separate claim of negligent misrepresentation or constructive fraud may have occurred.
 Actionable fraud, however, requires that someone intentionally misrepresents the truth in order to induce you to rely on the statement to your detriment.

 Even where it is clear that someone intentionally lied to you or purposefully misrepresented the truth, but you did not rely upon the statement or were not harmed by the statement, there is no fraud.
 Another wrong may have been committed for which there is a separate remedy, but a fraud claim will not be successful.
 Additionally, the law requires that you act reasonably and prudently when relying on someone’s statement or representation.
 If you fail to exercise ordinary care for your well-being, the law may not afford you any relief through a fraud claim.